seanmdalton/pulsestage/README.md

 [![PostgreSQL](https://img.shields.io/badge/PostgreSQL-16-blue.svg)](https://www.postgresql.org/)
 [![Redis](https://img.shields.io/badge/Redis-7-red.svg)](https://redis.io/)

-A comprehensive full-stack Ask Me Anything (AMA) application with **multi-team support**, built with Express, Prisma, PostgreSQL, Redis, React, and TypeScript.
+**PulseStage** is an open-source platform designed to engage across your organization, providing all the functionality you need to capture, respond, and present questions.
+Built as a comprehensive full-stack Ask Me Anything (AMA) application with **multi-team support**, it promotes engagement, transparency, and trust among your teams.

-**Perfect for organizations** - Features team-based question organization, admin management, session-based authentication, comprehensive search, and much more.
+**Perfect for organizations** - Features team-based question organization, admin management, role-based authentication, comprehensive search, and much more.
+PulseStage empowers teams to have meaningful conversations and build stronger connections through structured Q&A sessions.

 ## Key Features